-Input box Description Host name Host name of the firewall.
-Domain Domain of the firewall.
-If the firewall is connected to an Active Directory, enter the corresponding Active Directory domain here.
-Send usage statistics Collect information about the load and the state of the firewall and send this to LANCOM Systems GmbH.
-No personal information or any of the firewall traffic will be transmitted.
-Send crash reports In the event of an error, general information about the system status, the current system configuration and the error that occurred is transferred to LANCOM Systems GmbH.

-Input box Description The data is used solely for error analysis and is then deleted.
+Input box Description Send crash reports In the event of an error, general information about the system status, the current system configuration and the error that occurred is transferred to LANCOM Systems GmbH.
+The data is used solely for error analysis and is then deleted.
 No data is disclosed to any third parties.